digital-butterfly/exen-workflow/README.md

 # Accompagnement PDP App

-## TODO REQUIRED

-- continue working on validate pdp (add write files functionality to /public)

 ## TODO

-- make the validate pdp button disappear when the pdp is valid

-- add edit uploaded files
+1. add edit uploaded files

+1. add delete files when pdp is deleted

-- add associes crud
+1. add associes crud

-- add approbateurs crud
+1. add approbateurs crud

-- add created by to pdp
+1. add created by to pdp

-- add filters to show all pdp
+1. add filters to show all pdp

    - add 'à moi' to filters to show the pdp created by the user or make the associe see his pdp only

-- add role based auth
+1. add role based auth

-- restyle the app
+1. restyle the app

-- fix the auth error message (maybe throw an error and catch it in client)
+1. fix the auth error message (maybe throw an error and catch it in client)

-- prevent users from using dev tools
+1. prevent users from using dev tools

 ## Done

-- remigrate the database (added sex, some docs)
+1. remigrate the database (added sex, some docs)

-- added sexe to create pdp
+1. added sexe to create pdp

-- added sexe to update pdp

-- add upload files and change pdp state
+1. add upload files and change pdp state

+1. make the validate pdp button disappear when the pdp is valid